Steel Recycling Leads the Pack of Green Building Materials

 - Choosing reflective cool-coated steel roofing in warmer climates saves an additional 15% on utilities.

 - Steel doors are fire-resistant.
 Futhermore, steel doors protect ten times better than wood doors against intruders.

 - Steel framing does not crack, split, twist, rot, or creep like wood framing.
 It also promises better protection from high winds, heavy snows, fire, mold, vermin, termites, and earthquakes than ordinary wood framing.

 When you build with salvaged steel and recycled steel building materials, you get the best possible structures for you and the most eco-friendly buildings for our planet.

 No other building material is greener than red iron steel.

 Not only do RHINO steel buildings boast a high recycled content, but our steel buildings also last decades longer than stick-built structures.
 The longer any product’s lifecycle, the less impact it has on the environment.

-At the end of the structure’s usefulness, the steel framing and exterior panels recycle again, to start another useful life as a washing machine, automobile, bridge, train, submarine— or another steel building.
-Wood framing ends up rotting in a landfill.
+At the end of the structure’s usefulness, the steel framing and exterior panels recycle again, to start another useful life as a washing machine, automobile, bridge, train, submarine— or even another steel building.